 Upon activation, you need to go to MemberPress » Settings and click on the ‘License’ menu option to enter your license key.
 You can find this information under your account on the MemberPress website.

 Simply copy and paste your license key, and then click on the ‘Activate License Key’ button.

 On this screen, you will also configure the plugin settings.

 Step 4.
 Add a Payment Method

-The options page is divided into different tabs.
 The first thing you need to set up is a payment gateway because it allows you to accept payments on your membership site.

 We typically use two options: Stripe for credit cards and PayPal as a secondary option because some users prefer PayPal over giving out credit card details.

 Don’t forget to click on the ‘Update Options’ button at the bottom of the page to save your settings.